 In Dawson City: Frozen Time director Bill Morrison tells this story with a combination of footage, some vintage and some of silent movies that depicted the era, and a number of photographs.
 There is no narration, only sparse sound effects and the ubiquitous, absorbing score by Alex Sommers, best known for his work with Sigur Ros and for his partnership, both personal and artistic, with that band’s singer, Jonsi.
 Cannily, the film intersperses documentary photographs and film with thematically relevant clips from silent films, many of them those which were part of the Dawson city find.
 Many of the photographs are Eric Hegg, whose glass plate negatives were a similar historic find, having been kept in the walls of a house and only discovered when it was being disassembled in 1949.

-Exactly where the movies were found and how they ended up being buried underground should be saved for the film, but the theme of only discovering the value of something when it is late, perhaps too late, pervades Dawson City: Frozen Time, as is short sided-ness.
+Exactly where the movies were found and how they ended up being buried underground should be saved for the film, but the theme of only discovering the value of something when it is late, perhaps too late, pervades Dawson City: Frozen Time, as is short sighted-ness.
 When eventually the man in charge of holding on to the films called the studios to find out what they wanted to do with them, he was told they would not pay for shipping, so the films should be destroyed.
 Many cans of film were eventually dumped into the Klondike, where so much refuse from the gold prospecting ended up.
-That adventure was, like so much of life in the late 19th and early 20th century, industrialized, and near the end of the film there's a vintage overhead shot of the Dawson city area, the terrain for miles scraped into barren waves of sediment by the machines that came, took the gold, and left.
+That adventure was, like so much of life in the late 19th and early 20th century, industrialized, and near the end of the film there’s a vintage overhead shot of the Dawson city area, the terrain for miles scraped into barren waves of sediment by the machines that came, took the gold, and left.

 Which may make the film sound like a tendentious political lecture, but it never falls into that trap.
 The only interviews in the film are of the contemporaries who discovered or helped to restore the eventual treasure trove of old movies found underfoot in Dawson.
 Most of the story is told in pictures, and words on the screen, letting the viewer draw his own conclusions.
 Running at just over two hours, Dawson City: Frozen Time is deliberately paced, but the beauty of the visuals and music and the unusual story were fascinating, practically hypnotizing.

 The Blu-ray release of Dawson City: Frozen Time comes from Kino Lorber.
-There are a few extras on the disc, including a short interview with the direction, and a nine-minute post-script about the film materials and the archivists who understood their value.
+There are a few extras on the disc, including a short interview with the director, and a nine-minute post-script about the film materials and the archivists who understood their value.
 Also included is a number of excerpts from the Dawson City Film Find.
 There is also a booklet with a pair of essays, including an essay about the film by Lawrence Weschler and another about Director Bill Morrison and his other films by Alberto Zambenedetti.